Considering how important the computer is to your business, doesn’t it seem like the Digital Asset Manager has a really critical job?

 …or other platforms, depending on the line of business.
 They must know the Microsoft Office Suite, and project management sites like Jira or Basecamp.

-They must understand DAM and CMS platforms, ADA, metadata, taxonomy, and SEO.
+The DA Manager must understand DAM and CMS platforms, ADA, metadata, taxonomy, and SEO.
 They must also have knowledge of digital rights management and web publishing.

 Find Your Digital Asset Manager Here